gruntjs/grunt-docs/Contributing.md

 1. Ensure grunt-cli is installed (see the [[Getting started]] guide for more information)
 1. Fork and clone the repo.
 1. Check out the master branch (most grunt/grunt-contrib development happens there).
-1. Run `npm install` to install all grunt dependencies.
+1. Run `npm install` to install all Grunt dependencies.
-1. Run `grunt` to grunt grunt.
+1. Run `grunt` to Grunt grunt.

 Assuming that you don't see any red, you're ready to go.
 Just be sure to run `grunt` after making any changes, to ensure that nothing has broken.